Kerala Sasthra Sahithya Parishad: Introduction

 The original objective of KSSP was limited to publishing scientific literature in Malayalam, the local language, and popularizing science.
 However it was soon realized that publication and giving lessons were not enough to popularize science.
 KSSP chose as its mission giving people the tools of science and technology.
 Thus in 1974, KSSP decided to become a people's science movement and adopted "science for social revolution" as its motto.

 It has grown into a people's science movement with a membership of about 60,000 and distributed in about 2,300 units within the state of Kerala.
 KSSP is involved, broadly in three types of activities: education, agitatative (sic), and constructive(sic), in areas like environment, health, education, energy, literacy, micro planning and development in general.

 Meerabhai is the president and Divakaran PV the general secretary.
 Intellectuals and activists such as M.K.
 Prasad, R.V.G.
 Menon, Kavumbayi Balakrishnan, B. Ekbal, K.K.
 Krishnakumar, Prof K.R.
 Janardanan, R. Radhakrishnan, K. Pappooty, M. P. Parameswaran, Kunhikkannan T.P., T. Radhamani, Dr K.N.
 Ganesh, Dr K.P.
 Aravindan, T. Gangandharan, A. Achuthan have been past presidents of the organization.

 History

 On September 10, 1962, Kozhikode Devagiri College, Principal Fr.
 Theodosius inaugurated the Kerala Sasthra Sahithya Parishad.
 K. Bhaskaran Nair was the first president.

 Publications

+The 2026 edition of the 'Luca' science calendar published by the Kerala Sasthra Sahithya Parishad, themed on space exploration.

 The Kerala Sasthra Sahithya Parishad (KSSP) primarily publishes three periodicals.